daudix/daudix.one/content/demo/index.md

 ### Shortcodes

-Duckquill provides a few useful [shortcodes](https://www.getzola.org/documentation/content/shortcodes/) that simplify some tasks.
+Ananas Duck provides a few useful [shortcodes](https://www.getzola.org/documentation/content/shortcodes/) that simplify some tasks.
 They can be used on all pages.

 #### Alerts